Adriwin06/Game-Patches/README.md

     </tr>
 </table>

+### Forced Random Soundtrack Play Order
+By default, the game plays the soundtrack in the sequential order, and if you change your settings to random and relaunch the game, it default back to sequential.
+This is a problem with all user settings, not just play order (I plan to fix this).
+This patch forces the game to play the songs in a **random order** *regardless of the settings*.

+## Improve Graphics
 ### Increased Cars LODs Distance

 Increase the LODs distance for the vehicles including traffic.
 Multiple patch versions are available to balance between performance and visual quality: